 - When you are finished, click Save.
 Your photos will be transferred automatically to the folder you have chosen.

-6. How to transfer pictures and videos from iPhone to Mac with AirDrop
+6. How to transfer photos and videos from iPhone to Mac with AirDrop

 AirDrop is a great tool for wirelessly transferring photos and videos between your Mac and your iPhone.
 Using AirDrop, you can transfer in either direction without a cable.
 While it’s convenient to AirDrop a few photos from iPhone to Mac, if you’re transferring a large number of photos, it’s better to use one of the methods mentioned above.